 As for the fight scenes they are an enjoyable situation of irony.
 The other three heroes who aided in the persecution of the shield hero have to rely heavily on the shield hero to combat the waves to the point that the enemy sees the shield hero as their only real competition.
 I love seeing how Naofumi hates the fact that he plays such an important role in saving these people, but also subtly enjoys being the superior warrior.

 Overall there are a lot of shows out there that feature heroes fighting in lands with video game-like rules; however, I feel Rising of the Shield Hero really stands out among them as a must-watch.
 The characterization is really deep and I commend this anime for making such incredibly wonderful stories for each one of them.
-So many of them were filled with a tragedy that you can clearly see shaped their personalities and their motives where so many shows fall short in comparison.
-I just loved this show and had before I knew it I watched the first 10 episodes.
+So many of them were filled with tragedy that you can clearly see shaped their personalities and their motives where so many shows fall short in comparison.
+Watching these characters, especially Naofumi, deal with struggle, deal with pain and deal with obstacles is what makes this show so amazing and then seeing these characters turn all of that and use it as a source of power is just incredible to watch.
+I just loved this show and before I knew it I watched the first 10 episodes.
 I had to see what happened next and wound up finishing all 25 episodes of season one in just a couple of days.
 I can see why this show was renewed for a second and third season so quickly because the characters in the show make you want to see what happens next.